pypdfium2-team/ctypesgen/README.md

 ### Issues / Patches

-Oversights or unintentional breakage can happen at times.
-If you think a change introduces logical issues, feel free to file a bug report or submit a patch.
+If you encounter an oversight, unintentional breakage, or find a change introduced logical issues, please go ahead and file a bug report or propose a patch.

 **Note:** The project policy is basically [the same as with pypdfium2](https://github.com/pypdfium2-team/pypdfium2/?tab=readme-ov-file#policy).
-In short, the code owner decides, and AI is prohibited.
+TLDR the code owner decides, and AI slop is prohibited.

 ### Code Style